 Ben Houston, GroundPoint Engineering

-Maintaining water quality is determined by a variety of different indicators, including water temperature, the particulates in the water, and the levels of different nutrients in the water.
+Water quality is determined by a variety of different indicators, including water temperature, the particulates in the water, and the levels of different nutrients.
 Keeping all of these factors within a healthy range helps the stream, and the land around it, to remain healthy.

 Temperature changes in the stream are perhaps the greatest water quality concern when it comes to installing micro hydropower.
-All the organisms living in the stream are used to a certain temperature range, and going outside this usual range can alter their biological processes.
-The two most common ways that temperature are affected are:
+Organisms living in the stream are used to a certain temperature range, and going outside this usual range can alter their biological processes.
+The two most common ways that temperature can be affected are by:

 - Raising the height of the dam and increasing the size of the retention area.

 - Removing water from the stream at the dam, and returning the water to the stream further downstream.
 This can cause an increase in water temperature in the stretch of stream that has lower water flow.